art4711/avlgen/README.md

 Unfortunately, everything I said in the previous paragraph only applies to this implementation if it's compiled with a good C compiler.
-The Go compiler is comically bad at generating good code here.
+The Go compiler is quite bad at generating good code here.
 I agree that the language shouldn't define numerical values for booleans, but in return the compiler should understand how to optimize
 this: